remo-help/remo-help.github.io/about.md

 ## Research Interests
 I like to think about language, both from a theoretical perspective, as well as from a practical engineering perspective.
 These two perspectives will often collide, which makes life interesting.
+My favourite questions are those where computational approches can inform theory.

 ### Computational Linguistics/NLP
   I am interested in situations where neural approaches to NLP struggle because of limited data, either for lack of data in general, or lack of resources in procuring data.
+  I am also generally interested in situations where computational approaches can inform other linguistic research, such as creating tagged and parsed corpora.

 ### Evolution of Language